SlackBuffer/digest_gopl/_notes/methods.md

     ```

 # Method declarations
-- A method is declared with a variant of the ordinary function declaration in which **an extra parameter appears before the function name**
-- The parameter attaches the function to the type of that parameter
+- A method is declared with a variant of the ordinary function declaration in which **an extra parameter appears before the function name**.
+The parameter attaches the function to the type of that parameter

     ```go
     func Distance(p, q Point) float64 {